zhufuyi/sponge/assets/install-en.md

 ### Linux or macOS Environment

-1. Add `$GOBIN` to the system path, skip this step if already set.
+1. Add `GOBIN` to the system environment variable path, skip this step if already set.

 ```bash
 # Open .bashrc file